napari/napari/docs/naps/2-conda-based-packaging.md

   restricting the packaging options to a language-specific repository can be limiting.
 * PyPI only provides Python _packages_.
 It does not distribute Python itself, leaving that to the installer infrastructure.
 In the case of Briefcase, this is obtained via their own distribution mechanisms [^briefcase-python].
-One more moving piece that can result in incompatibilities with the target system if not controlled properly (see issues [^appimage-crash][^appimage-crash2]).
+This presents one more moving piece that can result in incompatibilities with the target system if not controlled properly (see issues [^appimage-crash][^appimage-crash2]).

 In contrast, `conda`-based packaging offers some benefits in those points: